 - Decreases risk of lower-body, back, and shoulder injury

 - Use during a yoga workout or mobility-focused workout.

 - Do it as part of a standalone workout, as long as you are not following this exercise with high-intensity exercise such as sprints or lifting for a PR.

 Pose #5 – Cobra

 The final low impact exercise is cobra.
 The cobra pose is one of the best yoga postures in yoga.
-The main reason it is one of the best postures is because it focuses on backbending with proper technique.
+The main reason it is one of the best postures is that it focuses on back bending with proper technique.
 When doing cobra correctly, you are strengthening your spine, opening your chest and shoulders, building endurance and strength in your lower-body, and also strengthening your core.
 It addresses the root cause of back pain, improves your posture, and even increases your energy & elevates your mood.

 - Make sure you use your legs for the duration of this pose.
 Press the tops of your feet into the ground, squeeze your legs together (making your 2 legs into a single leg, hence the name “cobra”), and tighten your kneecaps to engage the muscles in your thighs